 This, together with the town's position high on a hill overlooking the plains and Karabakh's capital city Stepanakert

 , gave it prime strategic importance during the war.
 From here, Azeri forces indiscriminately fired missiles on Stepanakert … as any taxi driver (or indeed anyone you may speak to) in Stepanakert and Karabakh at large will keep telling visitors at any opportunity.
 No less a popular theme is the heroic capture of Sushi:

 On 8 May 1992, Armenian forces launched a daring night-time attack, up the steep hillside towards Shushi and within a day conquered the city and forced out the Azeri military as well as the population.
 This is frequently regarded as possibly the most crucial turning-point in the war that shifted fortunes in favour of the Armenian side.
 (For more on the war see under Nagorno-Karabakh

 in general).
 Several museums sport diorama displays of the battle – and stories of heroism associated with it seem to be firmly rooted in local folklore.

 As a result of the war, the population of Shushi today is but a fraction of what it once was.
 At its height in the 19th and early 20th century it was as many as between 40,000 and 50,000, and still about 17,000 just before the Karabakh war.

-All the Azeris fled the region and its capital, and today only about 3500 Armenians live here – many themselves refugees from Azerbaijan
+All the Azeris fled the region and its capital, and after that only about 3500 Armenians lived here – many themselves refugees from Azerbaijan

 (but also Armenians from other Karabakh regions or members of the Diaspora) … i.e. it's the result of what's become known in modern historiography as "ethnic cleansing".